teamliftr/framework/docs/README.md

 [To be written]

 ## License
 TeamLiftr’s authors are Floris Vlasveld and Jeffrey Cusack.
+The TeamLiftr Framework can be used freely and without limit, except for Commercial Use and the creation of Derivative Works, which are prohibited.

 The TeamLiftr Framework and its associated assets are copyright Inspire Innovation BV, all rights reserved.
-Associated assets include but are not limited to text and images.

-The TeamLiftr Framework is free for personal and non-commercial use and can be used without permission.
-Express written consent must be obtained for all other uses.